reza-rahim/test-change/test.md

 `Idempotence (/ˌaɪdᵻmˈpoʊtəns/ eye-dəm-poh-təns)[1] is the property of certain operations in mathematics and computer science, that can be applied multiple times without changing the result beyond the initial application.`

-All the build and deployment scripts for this framework is Idempotent.
-Means that it's only change the system to get to the desired state.
-If the desired state is present, the would be changed after running any script.
+`All the build and deployment scripts for this framework is Idempotent.
+Means that a script only change the system to get to the desired state.
+If the desired state is present, the script won't changed the system.
+As a result, we can run any script anytime without casuing unwanted side-effect.`

 1. [**Docker:**](https://www.docker.com/) Docker is a tool that allows developers, sys-admins etc. to easily deploy their applications in a sandbox (called containers) to run on the host operating system i.e. Linux.